 Call out cohort improvements explicitly.
 If your most recent cohorts are retaining better than older cohorts, that’s evidence you’re improving.
 Show it clearly.

 The metrics deck serves two purposes.
 First, it’s what you send investors who ask for detailed performance data.
 Second, it’s what you reference during diligence when discussing specific aspects of the business.
+The deck should be tailored to address investor expectations regarding growth, financial health, and strategic direction, clearly demonstrating business performance in a way that aligns with what investors value, much like effective SaaS board reporting best practices.
 Having this prepared saves enormous time and increases investor confidence.

 Investors ask the same questions repeatedly because most founders stumble on them.
 Prepare answers in advance: